Pauan/fable-getting-started/README.md

-Alternatively, you can use [`yarn test -- --watch`](https://yarnpkg.com/en/docs/cli/test) which is the same as [`yarn test`](https://yarnpkg.com/en/docs/cli/test) except that it automatically reruns the unit tests whenever you make any changes to a `test/fs` file.
+Alternatively, you can use [`yarn test -- --watch`](https://yarnpkg.com/en/docs/cli/test) which is the same as [`yarn test`](https://yarnpkg.com/en/docs/cli/test) except that it automatically reruns the unit tests whenever you make any changes to your project's files.
 This is much faster than using
 [`yarn test`](https://yarnpkg.com/en/docs/cli/test)

 You should frequently use [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade)